 Annual median salary: $104,830

-Medical and health services manager was among the top three best jobs in this year’s U.S. News list, ranking higher than careers as a physician or dentist.
+Medical and health services manager was among the top ten best jobs in this year’s U.S. News list, ranking higher than careers as a dentist, pharmacist, or registered nurse.
 With a rise in group practices and elderly patients in need of more options for care, the demand for healthcare administrators has rapidly increased.

 Medical and health services managers are responsible for planning and coordinating services in health facilities to improve patient care at an administrative level.
 In addition, they may collaborate with insurance providers, vendors, and other administrators, depending on their organization.
 Successful health services managers should possess strong communication and problem-solving skills, along with the ability to make important decisions.